A voice for

 To support its reputation as an adaptogenic medicine, studies have found that rehmannia affects the metabolism of cortisol (a stress hormone which is released by the adrenal cortex), making it less likely to disrupt the stress response (2).

-Immune system: The immune system is directly affected by excess stress hormones, therefore it is common to see symptoms of a compromised immune system where adrenal fatigue and prolonged stress is concerned.
+The immune system is directly affected by excess stress hormones, therefore it is common to see symptoms of a compromised immune system where adrenal fatigue and prolonged stress are concerned.

 Supporting the adrenal glands and lowering stress hormones in the body allows the immune system to function in natural balance, reducing inflammation and increasing overall resilience to illness.